When did The Philadelphia Flower Show start showcasing Show Gardens by garden designers?

 1868 Show: Newspaper article describes a waterfall, and a fountain feature

 There very well may have been other designed gardens in the 19th century exhibitions.
-Unfortuneately, we don't have detailed visual records of the shows that took place at that time, and our minute books are not as detailed as we would like.
-We do know that nurseries and seed houses exhibited, but don't know exactly what the exhibits looked like.
-And from descriptions I've read of the florists' exhibits at the shows -- some of them seemed to be quite elaborate.
+Unfortunately, we don't have detailed visual records of the shows that took place at that time, and our minute books are not as detailed as we would like.
+We do know that nurseries and seed houses exhibited, but often don't know what the exhibits looked like.
+From descriptions I've read of the florists' exhibits at the shows -- some of them seemed to be quite elaborate.

 Certainly, by the 1920s the Shows had designed landscapes, which we know about through photographs.
 Hope this helps.